262882/myObjectDetectorDemo/README.md

 # myDetectorEvaluation

-Apply the Viola Jones and Tiny Yolov3 detectors on an input video to detect human faces.
+Apply various object detectors on an input video to detect people.
 A frames per second measurement is reported to evaluate realtime performance.
-Both Python and c++ implementations exist for comparrison
+NMS and a measure of quality of inference is skipped as the intension is only to get a feel for the realtime performance and methods of deployment.
+Both Python and c++ implementations for VJ and Tiny yolo exist for comparrison.

-## OpenCV installation for Ubuntu via repo
+## OpenCV installation for Ubuntu via repo:
 ```
 sudo apt update
 sudo apt install libopencv-dev python3-opencv